 We are still accepting Resident applications starting Fall Unit, 2020.
 If you are interested, we urge you to submit your application now.
 Consideration will be given for timing of the application receipt and confirmed commitment to the program.
-(Note: you must have completed one Unit of CPE to apply for Residency.
+(Note: Applicants should have an undergraduate degree, or equivalency.
+Applicants must have completed one Unit of CPE to apply for Residency.
 Please include one Supervisory Final and one Verbatim from a CPE Unit with your application)

 Dates of 2020 Residency: Late August, 2020 - end of May, 2021

 Weekly Schedule: Monday-Friday from 8:30am-5:00pm.
 Includes 10 class hours and 30 clinical hours each week.

 Requires one on-call night every two weeks and one weekend on-call per six weeks of class (may change pending class size).
 Paid Residency: $25K-$27K plus benefits package.

 Spiritual Care at St. Mark’s Hospital is proud member of the Schwartz Center Community.
 In partnership with St. Mark’s Hospital, Schwartz Rounds are a monthly forum where clinical caregivers discuss social and emotional issues that arise when caring for patients.
 Schwartz Rounds are open to all St. Mark’s hospital employees and physicians, offering time for open and honest discussion on the social and emotional issues that arise in caring for patients.